 The standard VAT rate is 18%.
 This rate applies to overall turnover and imports of goods and services.
-A lower (i.e. preferential) rate of 5% applies to supplies of certain goods and services.
+In addition to the standard VAT of 18%, preferential rates of 5% and 10% are applied for turnover of certain goods and services.

 See the Other taxes section in the Corporate tax summary for more information.

 Inheritance and gift tax is paid on real estate and entitlements to usage of real estate, which the heirs or the receivers of gifts, respectively, inherit/receive on the basis of an inheritance/gift agreement.
 Tax is also paid for cash, money claims, securities, and other movable property, provided the value of the inheritance/gift is higher than the average annual salary in North Macedonia as determined by the State Statistical Bureau for the previous year.
 The values of all gifts of the same type, received in the course of one calendar year, are included in one tax base.
 The municipal administration keeps records on the value of the gifts, on the basis of which, at the end of the year, the tax can be determined for the person receiving the gift, should one receive more gifts of the same type that cumulatively surpass the non-taxable amount in the course of the year.

 An inheritance taxpayer is an individual or a legal entity, resident of North Macedonia, who inherits taxable property.
 A gift taxpayer is also an individual or a legal entity that receives property as a gift in the country or abroad.
 Additionally, an inheritance and gift taxpayer is a foreign individual and a non-resident legal entity for the real estate and movable property inherited or received as a gift on the territory of North Macedonia.

 The inheritance and gift tax base is the market value of the property inherited or received as a gift as at the moment the tax liability arises, decreased by the debts and expenses burdening such property.